AZSTARYS® is available nationwide

 You've got questions.
 We've got answers.

 In addition to answers to common questions, support comes in the form of savings and financial assistance.
-Learn more about CoriumCaresTM and how it can help you with the cost of AZSTARYS.
+Learn more about our Copay Savings Offer and, if eligible,* how it can help you with the cost of AZSTARYS.

 Frequently asked questions